jakublack/Snake_game_JS/README.md

 first step is done - snake walk and eat :)

 need to add:
-- score
-- speeed up when score is biger
-- controle for touch.
+- controle for touch. - mobile

-in progress
+in progress but for now you can try: https://jakublack.github.io/Snake_game_JS/